Meet Jay Craddock

-Tested in the streets of North Las Vegas, Jay stands for the people and, by risking his life, his actions have proven that.
-During his 50+ years as a Nevadan, Jay has been called into service as a leader many times.
-During his early years, the department struggled to keep the rigs running and staffed.
-He successfully fought for an advanced department emergency medical program.
+Tested in the streets of North Las Vegas, Jay stands for the people.
+Jay has been called into service as a leader many times.
+During his early years as a firefighter, the department struggled to keep the rigs running and staffed.
+He successfully fought for a paramedic program in North Las Vegas.
 Jay’s colleagues chose him to serve as Vice-president of IAFF, local 1607, representing fire personnel in the City of North Las Vegas.
-Today Jay is retired, and with the support of his parents, four children, six grandchildren, and loving fiancé by his side, he is ready to take this next challenge in life.
+Jay Craddock a proven leader.

-Believing that America is ready for a Federal government that actually works, Jay is fired up and passionate about creating real, substantive change in the inner workings of government, not just making cosmetic changes.
-While he may have a position on issues shared by fellow Nevadan’s he finds himself in the unique position of answering the call to serve, representing the state of Nevada on a national level.
+Believing that America is ready for a Federal government that actually works, Jay is fired up and passionate about creating real, substantive change in the inner workings of congress, not just making cosmetic changes.